falcosecurity/falco-website/content/en/docs/rules/style-guide.md

 ## Style Guide

-Before diving in, read the sections on Falco rules [basics](/docs/rules/basic-elements/) and [condition syntax](/docs/rules/conditions/).
-Also, check out existing [upstream rules](https://github.com/falcosecurity/rules/blob/main/rules/falco_rules.yaml) for best practices in writing rules.
+Before diving in, read the sections on Falco rules [Basics](/docs/rules/basic-elements/) and [Condition Syntax](/docs/rules/conditions/).
+Also, check out existing [Falco Rules](https://github.com/falcosecurity/rules/blob/main/rules/falco_rules.yaml) for best practices in writing rules.

 In addition, the resources under [references/rules](/docs/reference/rules/) provide complementary information.
 We highly recommend regularly revisiting each guide to stay up-to-date with the latest advancements of Falco.